rancher/charts-build-scripts/templates/template/packages/README.md

   - Note: As part of replacing your dependencies, the Chart.yaml and requirements.yaml are considered "Managed Files".
 These files are prone to having conflicts and may need to be deleted / recreated on a prepare if there are conflicts.
 Please open up an issue if you encounter frequent bugs with these files so that we can take a look.
 - Make changes to the relevant working directories
 - Run `PACKAGE=<package> make patch` to save your changes
+- Run `make clean`.
+Make a commit with your `packages/` changes
-- Run `make clean`
+- Run `make charts`.
+Make a commit with your `charts/` changes
-- Run `make charts` to test your changes by committing the generated directories and pushing it to a branch.
+- Test your changes by pushing it to a branch.
 Once it is available at such a branch, it can be picked up by any tools that can point to Github based Helm Repositories (e.g. Rancher Cluster Explorer Apps & Marketplace).
-- If you encounter bugs, undo the `make charts` commit (e.g. `git reset HEAD~1 --hard` or `git reset HEAD~1 --soft; git checkout -- .; git clean -df` if you want to do it in multiple steps) and repeat the above steps.
+  - Note: If you encounter bugs on testing and need to modify your commits, it is recommended that you continue to keep your `packages/` changes and `charts/` changes separate.
+Ideally, you should have 1+ commits that modify the `packages/` directory for reviewers to view and 1 commit that modifies the `charts/` directory as a generated changes commit.
 - Once you are ready to make a PR, ensure the last commit contains only the generated `make charts` changes and submit a PR.
 The PR workflow will automatically run `make validate` to ensure that your current repository wouldn't introduce any conflicts during a release.
 - Open up a PR with your changes.